scornejob/gpuvmem/README.md

--X --blockSizeX       Block X Size for Image (Needs to be pow of 2) -Y --blockSizeY       Block Y Size for Image (Needs to be pow of 2) -V --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input           The name of the input file of visibilities(SQLite) -o  --output          The name of the output file of residual visibilities(SQLite) -O  --output-image    The name of the output image FITS file -I  --inputdat        The name of the input file of parameters -m  --modin           mod_in_0 FITS file
+-X --blockSizeX       Block X Size for Image (Needs to be pow of 2) -Y --blockSizeY       Block Y Size for Image (Needs to be pow of 2) -V --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input           The name of the input file of visibilities(MS) -o  --output          The name of the output file of residual visibilities(MS) -O  --output-image    The name of the output image FITS file -I  --inputdat        The name of the input file of parameters -m  --modin           mod_in_0 FITS file